Manage environments in Azure Deployment Environments

 Redeploy an environment by using the developer portal

-When you need to update your environment, you can redeploy it.
+When you need to update your deployment environment, you can redeploy it.
 The redeployment process updates any existing resources with changed properties or creates any new resources based on the latest configuration of the environment definition.

 1. Sign in to the developer portal.